Conditionals

 In Collection lists and on Collection pages

-You can use conditionals to show or hide elements based on Collection fields when the selected elements are connected to your CMS (i.e., inside a Collection list or on a Collection page).
+You can use conditionals to show, hide, or change content based on Collection fields when the selected elements are connected to your CMS (i.e., inside a Collection list or on a Collection page).
 This is useful when you want certain elements to appear only when a Collection item meets specific criteria.

 For example, you can use conditionals with Collection fields to: